electronistu/Project_Infinity/README.md

 # Project Infinity

-A text-based RPG where an AI acts as your Dungeon Master — with real dice rolls, real character tracking, and real D&D 5e rules.
+A text-based RPG where an AI acts as your Dungeon Master — with real dice rolls, real character tracking, and real D&D 5e rules (based on the SRD 5.1).
 No hallucinated stats.
 No forgotten inventory.
 The AI rolls fairly, tracks your HP, and levels you up automatically.

 *Running on gemini-2.5-pro:*